-Select Dialing to Dual ISPs if you have more than one ISP.
+If you have more than one ISP, press this link to configure two ISP dialup profiles.
 You will be able to dial to both ISPs at the same time.
-This is mainly for those ISPs that do not support Multiple-Link PPP (ML-PPP).
+This is mainly for those ISPs that do not support Multiple-Link PPP (ML-PPP) function.
 In such cases, dialing to two ISPs can increase the bandwidth utilization of the ISDN channels to 128kbps data speed.